 The tables below include those officers who report directly to members or the Chief Executive and who have responsibility for the strategies of the Council.
 During 2021/22 a partnership was created between East Lindsey District Council, Boston Borough Council and South Holland District Council to form the South and East Lincolnshire Council's Partnership (S&ELCP) where senior officers are shared between the three authorities.

-This includes the Deputy Chief Executive (Corporate Development & S151) and Assistant Director (Governance and MO to 31 May) who are employed by South Holland District Council and the Deputy Chief Executive (Growth) being employed by Boston Borough Council, with their costs being recharged to the Council.
+This includes the Deputy Chief Executive (Corporate Development & S151) who is employed by South Holland District Council and the Deputy Chief Executive (Growth) being employed by Boston Borough Council, with their costs being recharged to the Council.
 The total remuneration for these employees are as follows; East Lindsey District Council's costs for these roles are shown separately.
-Details relating to other costs of the partnership arrangements are included in the Related Party Transactions Note 33.
+Details relating to other costs of the partnership arrangements are included in the Related Party Transactions Note 33